 Pressure is an intrinsic property and most of the time related to fluids.
 It depends on the momentum transfer between the atoms of a liquid or gas volume (molecules constrained inside the volume) on a micro-scale.

-While Stress is a consequence of the tendency of a body undergoing arbitrary deformation to spring back to its own reference state; To simplify stress is generated whenever a force is applied on a body to deform it.
+While Stress is a consequence of the tendency of a body undergoing arbitrary deformation to spring back to its own reference state; To simplify stress is generated whenever a force is applied to a body to deform it.

 In this article, I will list down the major differences between Pressure and Stress in a Tabular format.

 Difference Between Pressure and Stress